Federal Government Proposes Comprehensive Overhaul of NYSC with N2 Billion Innovation Fund

 Read also

-According to Dailytrust, she explained that diagnostic and institutional reviews had revealed “legal, operational and fiscal gaps” that must be closed to secure the future of the scheme.
+According to Daily trust, she explained that diagnostic and institutional reviews had revealed “legal, operational and fiscal gaps” that must be closed to secure the future of the scheme.

 “The NYSC cannot run on a 1993 framework in a 2025 economy,” she said.
 “We must redesign it to be modern, fiscally sustainable, digitally enabled, and aligned with sectoral manpower needs.”

-Innovation Fund to support digital systems and skills
+Innovation fund to support digital systems, skills

 Bala Usman stated that the current financing model, heavily reliant on federal allocations, was “fragile and unsustainable.”
 She said the proposed ₦2 billion Innovation Fund would support digital systems, skill acquisition, seed grants and governance reforms.